-How to Plan a Cheap City Break in Spain
+How To Plan A Cheap City Break In Spain

-If you want to save, you’ll have to travel when demand is lower.
-First of all check if there are any local events on the dates you’re planning to visit to avoid higher hotel prices.
-Don’t just think of fiestas such as the running of the bulls in Pamplona (everyone knows that starts on July 6), but also check out the dates of trade fairs and major sporting events if you’re thinking of Barcelona, Madrid or Valencia.
+Check if there are any local events on the dates you’re planning to visit to avoid higher hotel prices.
+Don’t just think of local fiestas, such as the running of the bulls in Pamplona.
+Consider the dates of trade fairs and major sporting events for Barcelona, Madrid or Valencia.

 Another possibility is AirBnB; take a look at options for your chosen city from grotty rooms to mansions with everything in-between.

-How to Travel?
+How To Travel?

 If you’re driving to your destination, find the cheapest petrol stations or download an app.

-Where to Eat?
+Where To Eat?

 And don’t forget that most restaurants offer a fixed-price Menu del Dia; if the restaurant is a bit more exclusive this many be called “Menu Ejecutivo“.

-What to See?
+What To See?

 First stop: The local tourist office.
 It’s always a good place to visit when you arrive and they should be able to inform you about free events.

-Websites highlighting free events such as Cheap In Madrid and ForFree.cat (Barcelona) can be useful and there are free city tours via Feel the City in Granada, Seville and Madrid.
+Sign up for a free city tours via Feel the City in Granada, Seville and Madrid.
 Find more on Google: input your chosen city and “free” or “cheap” and see what turns up!

 Under 31’s get discounts with a Youth Card at museums.
 If you don’t qualify for a Youth Card, check online which days museums have free entry.
 Families with 3 or more kids should make sure they have the Familia Numerosa card and ask if a discount is available.